 We bought our first sheep in the summer of 1974 – 50 ewes from Manitoulin Island.
 The sheep flock has gradually increased year by year.
 In the spring of 2012 we had about 1400 lambs from 800 mature ewes and 300 yearlings – all born on pasture.
 We buy top quality purebred rams to reinforce characteristics we seek in our ewes and lambs: good mothering, healthy vitality, good meat formation, high milk production, quality wool.
 Our most prominent flock genetics are currently North Country Cheviot and Suffolk with contributions from several other breeds.
 We plan to continue this slow flock expansion as we improve our management and marketing skills.
 Most of our lambs enter the Toronto market via the Ontario Stock Yards at Cookstown where our reputation for top quality is well established.
 We have also worked diligently to build a market of private lamb sales to customers in Kingston, Ottawa, Toronto and the surrounding area.
 Customers purchase whole, half or best cuts of half lamb by order, from early November through late February.
-We also supply several local butchers with lamb (see retail links).
+We also supply local Kingston and Prince Edward County butchers with lamb.

 The rule of thumb when we first got sheep was that the wool clip (the amount of wool that comes from shearing) would pay for the flock’s medical expenses.
 In the following years, the wool clip did not even cover our shearing costs.
 A family trip out east, by Ian, Sally and the boys, to visit Ian’s family, in 1995, resulted in the first Topsy wool being shipped to the mill we still use today.
 It linked our lives to his early family history.
 In 1996, we received the first blankets and yarn made from our own wool.
 More wool was shipped in 1997 & 1998, with some blankets and yarn being sold to friends, relatives and neighbours.
 A more serious effort to market wool products began in 1999, with some sales through a store on Amherst Island and 2 craft shows.
 This marketing effort was expanded in 2000, with professionally developed brochures, a web site, an 888 phone number, several craft shows, 2 sheep dog trials, and several retail outlets.

 Over time, we have increased our line of goods – some still only available in the Wool Shed.
 We’ve learned some interesting lessons since then, and this newly revised web site is our latest response.
 In 2005, an old ice house/workshop on the farm was renovated by our son’s Turvy General Contracting company, to be our on-site retail outlet.
 Since its birth, the Wool Shed has steadily increased our farm-gate business and has become an Island destination for tourists and locals alike.
 We enjoy the level of personal contact that this affords us with our customers, and we invite anyone in the area to contact us to arrange a visit, especially in the springtime when we have a few ewes and lambs in our front yard, and hundreds in the nearby fields.
-Our yarn and other wool products are also available in several retail stores – see retail store linkages.
+Our yarn and other wool products are also available in several retail stores.